yucli/cs-project/Bitmessage/protocol-note.md

 |2(SIMPLE)  |UTF-8.
 Uses 'Subject' and 'Body' sections.
 No MIME is used. **messageToTransmit = 'Subject:' + subject + '\n' + 'Body:' + message**|
 |3(EXTENDED)|A data structure in **msgpack**, then **compressed with zlib**.
 Null data type is encoded as an empty string, and booleans as an integer 0 (false) or 1 (true).
 Text fields are encoded using UTF-8. **v5** and newer address versions MUST support this.
 Proposal, exact structure pending standardisation.|

-> <font color = red>Further values for the message encodings can be decided upon by the community.
-Any MIME or MIME-like encoding format, should they be used, should make use of **Bitmessage's 8-bit bytes**.</font>?
+> Further values for the message encodings can be decided upon by the community.
+Any MIME or MIME-like encoding format, should they be used, should make use of **Bitmessage's 8-bit bytes**. :question:

 ### Pubkey bitfield features
 |bit(name)              |description|